stormaref/AMIClient/README.md

 # AMIClient

-Simple .net core client for connecting to asterisk voip server AMI
+Simple .net standard client for connecting to asterisk voip server AMI

 How to add package: